asastats/docs/code-of-conduct.md

     u/username 0.2 damo
     # the next line represents a Twitter handle
     @username 0.05 damo
+At the end of the list, the total should be added from column C of the spreadsheet:

+	 TOTAL 0.55 damo

+A completed cycle list with all the individual shares + the total should then be submitted to the keeper of the Community Rewards Pool via the Discord #rewards-discussion channel.

+The keeper checks that all the numbers and the format match.
+If they don't match, then the list is returned back for correction.

+### Tasker rewards
+After all community rewards have been evaluated and counted for each cycle, Taskers will receive .01 damo for each related Trello card they've created and handled.
+This card count should be tabulated during the Community rewards processing, and then submitted via the proper list formatting specified above.
+The Tasker that tabulates the Community rewards for a given cycle is also responsible for counting and submitting the Tasker rewards.

+### Admin rewards
+Admin rewards are currently defined as follows for each 2-week cycle:
+* **Discord Admin**: 0.1 damo
+* **Reddit Admin**: 0.1 damo
+* **Twitter Admin**: 0.05 damo

+The Tasker that tabulates the Community rewards for a given cycle is also responsible for submitting Admin rewards using the proper list formatting specified above.

 ### Usernames public addresses verification
 The keeper checks if the usernames are connected with the Algorand addresses